Good Standing Defined

 Menu

-MEMBERS IN GOOD STANDING
+GOOD STANDING DEFINED

 Definition.
 "Good standing' is not defined in the Davis-Stirling Act but is generally understood to mean a member who: